niko17x/todo/NOTES.md

     - The idea is to use React useRef to ensure that when one listener is active, another isn't created until the previous listener has ended.
 Also, using a useRef prevent a re-render.
     ### Chat GPT:
     - The provided solution addresses the possible issue of overlapping Firestore listeners by ensuring that, before setting up a new listener, any previous listener is unsubscribed.
 This helps prevent scenarios where older listeners might overwrite the state with stale data after a new listener has already updated it.
 It's important to note that the effectiveness of this solution assumes that the `fetchTodoCollection` function sets up an `onSnapshot` listener and returns its corresponding unsubscribe function.
 If it doesn't, adjustments to the function would be necessary.

+- # Problem 3: Rendering an edited UI for tasks in the "all" list taking into account for tasks coming from different lists.

+  - ## Issue:

+    - The UI should display each task inside of "all" list but tasks should also be organized according to the task.list field.
+    - If user generates custom lists, then each list should be a sub-heading within the "all" list.
+    - If there are tasks for each of these list, the tasks should appear beneath the sub-heading of their respective task.list field data.

+  - ## Process:

+  - ## Brainstorm:
+    - When mapping data for rendering, if selectedList is currently set to "all", I need to render a sub-heading for each necessary list.
+      - I need to create an array that holds the list that includes _today_ and all user generated lists.
+    - ?
+How am I going to connect each task list to the list sub-heading?
+      - Create a conditional where if each task being mapped is equal to the sub-heading list, then display those.
+      - The idea is to map out all tasks under _today_ then the other user generated lists.